The Rock Struggles To Contain His Excitement At Meeting A Childhood Hero

 — Dwayne Johnson (@TheRock) March 25, 2016

-And then The Rock shared via his Instagram page that the idea of becoming U.S. President to “create real positive impact and global change” is “very alluring.”
-Well, for millions of his fans around the world the idea of The Rock being the President is equally alluring!
+And then The Rock shared via his Instagram page that the idea of becoming U.S. president to “create real positive impact and global change” is “very alluring.”
+Well, for millions of his fans around the world, the idea of The Rock being the president is equally alluring.

 In his interview with People magazine, The Rock also revealed who his celebrity crushes are.
 The 44-year-old Hercules actor named actress Rachel McAdams and singer-turned-actress Jennifer Lopez as his celebrity crushes.

-The Rock has been dating girlfriend Lauren Hashian since 2007, and they share a one-year-old daughter Jasmine, who celebrated her birthday on December 16, 2016.
-The actor also has 15-year-old daughter Simone from his marriage with ex-wife Dany Garcia.
+The Rock has been dating girlfriend Lauren Hashian since 2007, and they share a 1-year-old daughter Jasmine, who celebrated her birthday on December 16, 2016.
+The actor also has a 15-year-old daughter Simone from his marriage with ex-wife Dany Garcia.

 Teaching 'em young to start applauding the moment daddy starts singing.
 Smart girl.
 Answering my egotistical questions is clearly a work in progress;).
 Happy 1st Birthday baby girl.
 Got you for life. #Aiga #PuaMana????